Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 %%%

 .# Abstract
-This document presents operational, policy and security considerations for DNS recursive resolver operators who choose to offer DNS Privacy services.
+This document presents operational, policy, and security considerations for DNS recursive resolver operators who choose to offer DNS Privacy services.
 With these recommendations, the operator can make deliberate decisions regarding which services to provide, and how the decisions and alternatives impact the